 We often get asked what the benefits are of taking a ski holiday later on in the season.
 Sometimes there can be misconceptions about what to expect from a late season ski holiday.
 Here we will set the record straight and look at the benefits of March and April skiing in the French Alps.

 Late season skiing really can offer great value for money and there are some fantastic additional special offers to be had.

 View our Easter Ski Deals page for more information

 As well as some great special offers on Easter (March & April) accommodation, Peak Retreats also has some very competitive lift pass offers.
 View all ski lift pass offers

 2. Longer days

-Into April, the days really are getting longer.
+Into March and April, the days really are getting longer.
 That’s more time to be spent on the pistes or taking part in non-skiing daytime activities – great for families.

 3. More sunshine and warmer temperatures

 There tends to be more sunshine into the latter half of the season which makes for a great atmosphere on the slopes.
 The climate is milder and temperatures are very pleasant for a day’s skiing.
 This is particularly great for families with young children who want to avoid sub-zero Alpine temperatures for their family skiing.